Fall Blast Church Leader Resources

 Online Payment

 We recommend that you and the families in your ministry make payments online via the LGYC Portal in advance of your arrival at camp.
-Be sure to enter your Group Hold Registration ID.
+Be sure to enter your Group Hold Registration ID, which can be found in the instructions sent to you by the Registration Team.

 Paid Activities